The Yamabe equation on manifolds of bounded geometry: Preliminaries

 \section{Preliminaries}

 In the rest of the paper, let $(M,g)$ be an $n$-dimensional complete connected Riemannian manifold.
-We will focus on properties of the Yamabe invariant on manifolds.
+In this section we focus on the Yamabe invariant and the Yamabe invariant at infinity.
 For statements on embeddings, especially on weighted Sobolev embeddings, we refer to Appendix \ref{app}.\\

-We will collect some basic properties for the Yamabe invariant on manifolds (not necessarily compact or complete but always without boundary) which we will need in the following, cf. \cite{Schoe}.
+In the following theorem, we will first collect some basic properties for the Yamabe invariant on manifolds (here not necessarily compact or complete but always without boundary) which we will need in the following, cf. \cite{Schoe}.

 \begin{thm} Let $\Omega_1\subset \Omega_2\subset M$ be open subsets of the Riemannian manifold $(M,g)$ equipped with the induced metric.
 Then $Q(\Omega_1, g)\geq Q(\Omega_2, g)\geq Q(M,g)$.
 Moreover,

 where $\omega_n$ is the volume of the standard sphere $(S^n, g_{st})$.\\ For any open subset $\Omega \subset S^n$ of the standard sphere, it is $Q(\Omega, g_{st})=Q(S^n, g_{st})$.
 In particular, the Yamabe invariants of the standard Euclidean and hyperbolic space coincide with the one of the standard sphere. \end{thm}